-When science shall have fathomed the secories of matter and force she may give answer to the question put to the world these thousand years ago in the tent of an thousand emir: "If a man die shall he live 3.7 A B P cliently science has sounded the matter a beyond the limits of sense.
-Hydrogen a form of matter, and yet we pour it weigh an iron bar as we pour water which is heap of sand.
-The cosmic ether smatter, and yet it fills the solid worlds as . fills the inter-stellar spaces.
-It is millions a times more solid than lead and trillions Somes more elastic than steel.
-We move through this adamantine something as if e sere not.
-It moves through us as if we renot.
-It is a universe within a unisees ther great mathematician, after an eventsion into this realm of ether, supposes al twelve additional senses would hardly to place us in conscious relations in inverses of matter around and within.
-Row mind and matter are two faces of wiad You can not conceive of mind mappi as a facing to matter.
-The old obpertion to the doctrine of immortality, that doubt must sever mind from matter, falls new to the ground, for now we must take account of these realms of supra-sensible matter.
+The Master Death with sov'reign rite Pours finite into infinite.
+"When there is mysteries of matter and force she may give her answer to the question put to the world three thousand years ago in the tent of an Idumean emir: "If a man die shall he live again?" .
+"Already science has sounded the matter far beyond the limits of sense.
+Hydrogen is a form of matter, and yet we pour it through an iron bar as we pour water through a heap of sand.
+The cosmic ether is matter, and yet it fills the solid worlds as it fills the inter-stellar spaces.
+It is millions of times more solid than lead and trillions of times more elastic than steel.
+We move through this adaptating cometing as if of times more elastic than steel.
+We move through this adamantine something as if it were not.
+It moves through us as if we were not.
+It is a universe within a universe.
+Our great mathematician, after an excursion into this resum of ether, supposes that twelve additional senses would hardly suffice to place us in conscious relations the universe of matter around and within the universes of matter around and within.